OFF THE HILL GRANDPA! (OR GRANDMA). CAN YOU BE TOO OLD TO SNOWBOARD?

 In their 20s and 30s, this was a supercool active sports generation, Masters of the (Action) Universe, the mountain versions of city trader, Sherman McCoy from the 1990 film adaptation of Tom Wolfe's Bonfire Of The Vanities.
 They owned the mountains, surfing the snow and pioneering powderbowls like they were, also, ruling the waves on surfboards and windsurfers.

 And they were pretty good at it, making shredding powder look easy and carving the piste seem so cool that many a skier decided that if you can't beat them, join them, ditching their two planks and tight ski pants to turn sideways and ride in baggy gear.

-By the mid-90s Jake Burton, who today is 61 years old, was the King of the Mountains and, in 1998, snowboarding debuted in the Winter Olympics.
+By the mid-90s Jake Burton was the King of the Mountains and, in 1998, snowboarding debuted in the Winter Olympics.

 The resorts that frowned on the new sport back in the 80s, gave way to embracing boarders as the future, attracting a younger contingent to the mountains and increasing numbers through the ski pass barriers.
 Even the ski elitist Aspen reversed its blanket ban on snowboarding in 2001.